 - Search and Seizure

 - Role of the Police

 - Motor Vehicle Law

 - Ethics and Discretion

-Upon successful completion of the Academy Course described above, the part-time law enforcement officer will be issued a provisional 12-month certification that grants law enforcement authority but only under the direct supervision and control of a fully certified full or part-time officer.
+Upon successful completion of the Academy Course described above, the Level I or II law enforcement officer will be issued a provisional 12-month certification that grants law enforcement authority but only under the direct supervision and control of a fully certified officer.